hicommonwealth/chain-events/README.md

-    "archival": "Optional (boolean) - run listener in archival mode", "startBlock": "Optional (number) - when running in archival mode, which block should we start from", "skipCatchup": "Optional (boolean) - Whether to attempt to retrieve historical events not collected due to down-time", "rabbitMQ": "Optional (string) - Publishes messages to a queue.
-Pass an empty string to use default config or the filepath to the configuration to use", "excludedEvents": "Optional (array of strings) - An array of EventKinds to ignore.
+    "archival": "Optional (boolean) - run listener in archival mode", "startBlock": "Optional (number) - when running in archival mode, which block should we start from", "skipCatchup": "Optional (boolean) - Whether to attempt to retrieve historical events not collected due to down-time", "excludedEvents": "Optional (array of strings) - An array of EventKinds to ignore.
 Currently only relevant for the RabbitMQ producer."
   }
 ]